-- In the event of an Active Shooter/Person with a Weapon onsite communication to all persons in the building will take place through blowing the AIR HORN.
+1. In the event of an Active Shooter/Person with a Weapon onsite communication to all persons in the building will take place through blowing the air horn located in the Safety Bag in each room.
 911 should be called immediately via landline if close by or cell phone to alert first responders.
-Staff must run from the air horn NOT toward. - Staff will proceed to secure their skill areas.
-Assertively and firmly direct trainees to shut and lock the skill area doors and barricade entrances by moving furniture, equipment, or any objects that may make it more difficult for the assailant to enter the room. - Locate the Safety Bag in each area, utilize the doorstop and rope to secure door and administer First Aid if needed. - Each office and skill area will have a small fire extinguisher and safety bag (gloves, bandages, rope, duct tape, doorstops, tape, and gauze) to assist with LOCKDOWN, COUNTER, and First Aid administration. - If safe, using cell service to communicate via text, private message, or direct communication, information regarding the intruder is to be communicated with police and colleagues within the building to ensure all are aware of the situation. - Staff must keep all persons quiet and remain in place until police and first responders reach them.
-At that time, police take responsibility for the situation and we adhere to their direction.
+All individuals must run from the air horn, not towards.

+2. Employees will proceed to secure their areas.
+Assertively and firmly direct trainees and guests to shut and lock the skill division doors and barricade entrances by moving furniture, equipment, or any objects that may make it more difficult for the assailant to enter the room.

+3. Locate the Safety Bag in each area, utilize the doorstop and rope to secure door and administer First Aid if needed.
+Each office and skill area will have a small fire extinguisher and safety bag (gloves, bandages, rope, duct tape, doorstops, tape, and gauze) to assist with lock down, counter, and first aid administration.

+4. If safe, use cell phone to communicate information via text message or discreet phone call regarding the intruder with police and colleagues within the building to ensure all are aware of the situation.

+5. Employees must keep all individuals quiet and remain in place until police and first responders reach them.
+At that time, police take responsibility for the situation and all are required to adhere to their direction.

-Emergency Workplace Procedures
+Emergency Protocol Procedure

-- Emergency Worksite: If a worksite is closed, the Department Director will consult with the Administrative Team to determine a temporary worksite at another Brighton Properties facility.
-Maintaining safety while attempting to provide uninterrupted service delivery will be the goal. - Computer Data Recovery: A full backup of our servers is completed regularly.
-It is important to save documents on the network so they are backed up.
-Individual computer hard drives are not backed up. - Emergency Phone, Internet, and Fax Use: The Emergency Worksite, determined by the Administrative Team and the Department Director, will be used for telephone, internet, and fax use, as needed to provide uninterrupted service delivery. - Media Handling Procedures: Refer all media inquires in an emergency to the Department Director.
-Media handling procedures are provided in the Brighton Center Policies and Procedures Manual for further clarification. - Emergency Communications: The Administrative Team will be contacted by the Department Director to determine best communication to employees, individuals and families served, and the media.
-The President & CEO will determine what Board members should be notified of the emergency.
+Brighton Center, Inc. may activate an emergency protocol in the event of a local, state or national emergency and/or disaster.
+The protocol will be in place to maintain operations and provide flexibility in the workforce.

+Upon Emergency Protocol activation, the Workforce Development Director and/or Executive Leadership will determine temporary changes to the scope of services (for example program procedures, postponements, etc.) and model for staffing (including work assignments, daily scheduling, alternate work arrangements, telecommute requirements, use of paid time off, and/or other related needs) to assure continuity of program services and administrative operation.
+Status of changes made during Emergency Protocol will be reviewed regularly and communicated appropriately.

-Emergency Maintenance Procedures
+Emergency Maintenance Procedure

-In the event of a maintenance emergency, the employee discovering the problem is to contact the Coordinator or Workforce Development Director.
-The Coordinator (or Director) will contact Hemmer, the owners and facility management company of Watertower Square.
-Hemmer will make necessary maintenance arrangements.
-Hemmer is responsible for facility upkeep and will assume responsibility in the event of a maintenance emergency.
+In the event of a maintenance emergency, the individual discovering the problem should contact the CET Coordinator or Workforce Development Director immediately.
+The Coordinator (or Director) will contact Hemmer Management Group, the owners and facility management company of Watertower Square.
+Hemmer Management Group is responsible for facility upkeep and will assume responsibility in the event of a maintenance emergency.